rajeshwarpatlolla/fullstack-webstuff/README.md

 #Back End

-- [Node JS](http://nodejs.org/) - A platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
+- [Node JS](http://nodejs.org/) - A platform built on Chrome's JS runtime for easily building fast, scalable network apps.
 - [php](http://php.net/) - A popular general-purpose scripting language that is especially suited to web development.
-- [python](https://www.python.org/) - a programming language that lets you work quickly and integrate systems more effectively.
+- [python](https://www.python.org/) - Lets you work quickly and integrate systems more effectively.
 - [ruby](https://www.ruby-lang.org/en/) - A dynamic, open source programming language with a focus on simplicity and productivity.
 - [Meteor](https://www.meteor.com/) - A complete open source platform for building web and mobile apps in pure JavaScript.